ironhack-labs/lab-passport-roles/README.md

 - Use Mongo Compass to give a user the **BOSS** role.
 - This user will be able to see a _Delete user_ and _Edit user_ buttons on each user profile.
-- Develop the needed routing system and views to archive this two goals, but don't forget that any user except the **BOSS** may perform this actions.
+- Develop the needed routing system and views to archive this two goals.
-- Avoid any other user to see these extra buttons or to access any of the related routes.
+- Avoid any other user to see these extra buttons, access the routes or perform any of the related actions.

 ## Iteration #4: General Manager role handling